vaimo/composer-patches/README.md

 Ideally, plugins should always be updated with explicit `--no-plugins` flag added to the `composer update` call to avoid issues that plugin usage with potentially mixed logic from two different plugin releases being in use.

+## Composer 1

+After officially dying in late 2025, hopefully this is not a concern for many, but in case you do need the patcher with Composer 1, we're suggesting using version 5.5.4 of the package.
+This is the last version where we've been able to verify Composer 1 support.
+Version 5 may still receive some updates, and we try to make sure they're backwards compatible, but means to verify this have become very limited.